lmcai/PhyloHerb/botany2021_tutorial/README.md

 3. Optional [Geneious](https://www.geneious.com/): the free trial version lasts for 14 days.
 After that some functions are restricted.
 Your institute may have purchased a license for you.

-4. [Pasta](https://github.com/smirarab/pasta) or [MAFFT](https://mafft.cbrc.jp/alignment/software/).
-Pasta is highly recommended for distantly related taxa and large datasets.
-I recommend installing it with Docker image.
-Installation from source can be somewhat difficult and may require root permissions.
-If you plan to use it during the workshop, please make sure you have successfully installed it prior to the workshop.
+4. [Pasta](https://github.com/smirarab/pasta) or [MAFFT](https://mafft.cbrc.jp/alignment/software/). `Pasta` is highly recommended for distantly related taxa and large datasets (many species, but **not long alignments**).
+Installing from Docker image should be the easiest because installation from the source code may require root permissions.
+If you plan to use it during the workshop, please try to have it ready prior to the workshop.

 5. [IQ-TREE](http://www.iqtree.org/) or [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/) or [ExaML](https://cme.h-its.org/exelixis/web/software/examl/index.html).
 Choose your favorite one!